We talked about the “judge role” and the “judge frames” many times across this website.

 Now let’s proceed with a definition.

-What’s The Judge Role
+What’s A Judge

 The judge role has its roots in the parent role of transaction analysis (Harris, 1967).